Honda CBX

 The Honda CBX sports motorcycle was manufactured by Honda from 1978 to 1982.
-With a 1047cc inline six-cylinder engine producing 105 bhp, it was the flagship of the Honda range.
-The CBX was well-received by the press, but was outsold by its sibling introduced in late 1979, the Honda CB900F.
+With a 1047cc transverse six-cylinder engine producing 105 bhp, it was the flagship of the Honda range.
+The CBX was well received by the press, but was outsold by its sibling introduced in late 1979, the Honda CB900F.

 Engine characteristics

 Honda had produced a Honda RC series six-cylinder race bike in the mid-1960s, but the CBX was Honda's first production 6 cylinder road bike with this GP racing engine technology.
 The CBX's advanced DOHC 24-valve inline six-cylinder engine was its outstanding feature; but in other respects the bike was conventional, having telescopic forks, a tubular frame, twin rear shocks and straight handlebars.

 Although bulky, it was only two inches wider than a CB750.
 The width across the crankshaft was relatively narrow as the CBX had a stacked engine accessory arrangement, whereby the alternator and ignition items were positioned behind the cylinder block.
 This arrangement produced an acceptable engine width low down and moved critical items out of harm's way in the event of grounding.

 Journalist L. J. K. Setright wrote of the CBX's width: "Don't tell me that its engine is too wide: It is no wider than the legs of a rider, so it adds nothing to the frontal area, and personally I would rather have my legs shielded by a cylinder apiece than exposed to every blow ..."